tadasant/mcp-server-stability-ai/README.md

 1. `Transform sketch.png into a colored illustration for a children's book`
 2. `Convert wireframe.jpg into a detailed 3D render for a modern architectural visualization`

+## Control Style

+1. `Generate an image in the style of the reference image`

+## Control Structure

+1. `Generate an image while maintaining the structure of the reference image`

+## Replace Background and Relight

+1. `Replace the background of the image I just generated with a sunset over mountains`

+## Search and Recolor

+1. `In my last image, make the red car be blue instead`

 # Setup